Frequently Asked Questions

 Q: Where can I find more information on zoning, subdivision and other land use regulations?

 A: Click HERE to download a presentation on land use regulation in South Carolina that the County has prepared based on a set of training materials originally developed by the South Carolina Association of Counties.

 Q: When will the new Zoning and Subdivision Codes be Adopted?

-A: The process is scheduled to be complete by September 2021.
+A: The process is anticipated to conclude with adoption of the updated ordinances by December 2021.

 Q: Where can I find the current Zoning and Subdivision Codes?

 A: You can review the current York County Zoning and Subdivision Codes by clicking on the Document Center tab in the menu.

 A: While this process is focused on updates to the text of the Zoning and Subdivision Codes, it may result in the creation of new districts or the consolidation / realignment of existing zoning districts.
 If it is determined that rezonings will be necessary to implement the updated Zoning Code due to the consolidation of districts, for example, then property owners will receive notice and have the opportunity to participate in the hearing process with the County Council prior to any final action being taken.

 Q: How can I find out what my property is zoned?